 Carole Rees Jones, cabaret singer and ultimate tribute to Dorothy Squires, is based in South Wales.
 She is available for events and performances.

 Her album, Reminisce, is available now from selected stockists.
-Book her for weddings, golf club social nights and many more occasions.
-She can cover the whole evening for you when necessary.
+Book for weddings, golf club social nights and many more occasions.
+Carole Rees Jones can cover the whole evening for you when necessary.

 Carole Rees Jones – Evening With Dorothy Squires

 Dorothy Squires (25 March 1915 – 14 April 1998) was a Welsh singer.
 Among her recordings were versions of “A Lovely Way to Spend an Evening”, “I’m in the Mood for Love”, “Anytime”, “If You Love Me (Really Love Me)” and “And So to Sleep Again”.

 Born as Edna May Squires in her parents’ carnival caravan in Pontyberem (about 12 miles from Llanelli), Carmarthenshire, Wales, to a steelworker, Archibald James Squires and his wife, Emily, she wanted a piano as a child.
 Her mother bought her a ukulele.
 While working in a tin plate factory, she began to perform professionally as a singer at the age of 16 in the working men’s club of Pontyberem.